sketchplugins/plugin-directory/README.md

 - [Sketch WCAG](https://github.com/bryanberger/sketch-wcag), by Bryan Berger: A Sketch plugin that lets you contrast test your entire color palette against the WCAG guidelines all at once
 - [Sketch Easing Gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces
 - [Sketch Export to](https://github.com/mascardoso/sketch-export), by Marco Cardoso: Export an artboard layers to json or markdown
+- [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [Sketch2AE](https://github.com/bigxixi/sketch2ae), by Big XiXi: A Sketch plugin to export sketch file to Adobe After Effect
 - [sketch2vd](https://github.com/alexjlockwood/sketch2vd), by Alex Lockwood: A Sketch plugin that exports selected layers to VectorDrawable for Android.
 - [Sketch2Web](http://www.sketch2web.skuko.com), by Skuko: Export your project to web in just one click.